Financial, Legal & Resource Navigation Assistance

 Resource Navigation Service

 The Resource Navigation Service is supervised by the Social Work Department at SickKids.
-The Family Resource Coordinator and resource navigators are available to assist families in finding and utilizing resources available to them.
+The resource navigators are available to assist families in finding and utilizing resources available to them.

 This service supports SickKids patients and parents who require community information and help to apply for resources that can address their healthcare-related costs, as well as other specific needs.

 We provide assistance with form completion and the gathering of documents in order to apply for several different types of resources.
 Applications can be a long, hard and intimidating process for families; this service helps minimize this stress by supporting patients and families, allowing them to focus on planning with their care teams and their own well-being.

 For patients transitioning to the adult system, we support the work of the young person’s clinical care team, the specialized providers who are most familiar with adult health providers, and services necessary for continuity of care.
 We also assist in finding community resources and with the preparation of documentation and applications for adult services.